How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 DSC06034.jpg

+Make sure you are a strong open-water swimmer before jumping into the ocean.
 If you're not confident in your swimming ability, you may want to consider staying in the boat.
-Most whale swimming expeditions take place in deep, open ocean water and may spend long hours on the water.
-Waves can be powerful and inexperienced swimmers may find themselves in a dangerous situation at sea.
+Most whale swimming expeditions occur in deep, open ocean water, and may spend long hours on the water.
+Waves can be powerful, and inexperienced swimmers may find themselves in dangerous situations at sea.

 DSC07215.jpg